JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-11-11-KBay-Airbrushing.md

 - Label sample tubes with sample info
 	- For the KBay samples, I'm going to label them with the sample number, the time point (May '24, etc), KBAY, my initials, and date of airbrushing.
-	- This can be done the day before or days before.
+	- This can be done the day before.
 - Prep 1x PBS
 	- We have 10x PBS as a liquid.
 Calculate how much PBS is needed and how much needs to be made.
 This can be done the day before.
 	- For example, if a liter of 1x PBS is needed, mix 900 mL DI water and 100 mL of 10x PBS for 1 liter of 1x PBS.
+- Prep 0.1% SDS in FSW
+	- We have dry SDS micropellets.
+To make a 1 L solution of 0.1% SDS in FSW, weigh out 1 gram of SDS pellets and add to 1 L of FSW.
+Put a stir bar in the container and put container on stir plate to mix until pellets have dissolved.
+	- This can be done the day before.
 - Take out samples and put on ice to defrost a little before airbrushing.
 - Turn centrifuges on and set to 4°C.
 - Fill one set of 50 mL tubes with 50 mL of 1x PBS.